ola511/google-slides-app/README.md

 package.json >> "scripts" >> "start": "PORT=3006 react-scripts start

-The deafult port may need to be changed if you are getting an error that http://localhost:3000 is already being used.
+The default port may need to be changed if you are getting an error that http://localhost:3000 is already being used.

 **Create .env file in the src folder containing the OPENAI API KEY**